salvium/salvium_io/_posts/2025-06-04-salvium-one-countdown.md

 ## **How You Can Help**

 * **Read the pre-print** when the link is posted; ask questions in Discord.
-* **Join the test-net** and try everything you can think of—edge cases welcome.
+* **Join the testnet** and try everything you can think of—edge cases welcome.
 * **Report bugs** through GitHub issues or the Discord **#testnet** channel.
 * **Spread the word** – the more eyes we have, the stronger Salvium One will be.

 Thank you for supporting Salvium.
-Stay tuned on Discord and **@salvium\_io** for real-time updates as we move through these final steps toward Salvium One.
+Stay tuned on Discord and [@salvium\_io](https://x.com/salvium_io) for real-time updates as we move through these final steps toward Salvium One.